nodejs/undici/README.md

 A basic HTTP/1.1 client, mapped on top of a single TCP/TLS connection.
 Pipelining is disabled by default.

+Requests are not guaranteeed to be dispatched in order of invocation.

 `url` can be a string or a [`URL`](https://nodejs.org/api/url.html#url_class_url) object.
 It should only include the protocol, hostname, and port.